 This course examines the concepts and mechanisms of data-transport systems including information in the form of data, voice, and image.
 Network architecture, terminology, control, and general topologies are discussed.
-Current equipment and physical interconnection are explored in an applied model incorporating a range of network services to support application development, distributed processing, information centers, and distance learning.
-Emphasis is placed on the impact of data-communications technology on organizations and on the design of future information systems.
+Current equipment and

-Systems Analysis and Design 3 credits
+MSIS 570 Systems Analysis and Design

 The primary objectives of this course are to introduce participants to concepts and techniques for analyzing problems and designing information systems that address those problems.
 Through team projects, students will develop an understanding of the systems development life cycle, the systems analyst's roles and responsibilities, and the interpersonal skills necessary to analyze business problems.
 Both managerial and technological aspects of systems design and implementation are considered, including the process of planning for change and postimplementation reviews.
 Emphasis is on a total systems solution rather than software alone.
 Students will study systems from the analysis through the implementation phase.
 Upon completion of the course, participants will understand how to identify and refine requirements, as well as how to complete process, data, and logic modeling within an object-oriented analysis framework.